cs3110/textbook/_sources/chapters/data/lists.md

 **Additional Static Checking.**

+{{ video_embed | replace("%%VID%%", "aLQJpk9vXD4")}}

 In addition to that type-checking rule, there are two other checks the compiler does for each match expression.

 First, **exhaustiveness:** the compiler checks to make sure that there are enough patterns to guarantee that at least one of them matches the expression